 Butter, ghee, goats cheese, ricotta, Greek yoghurt (unsweetened), hard cheese.

-Ice cream, sweetened yoghurt, soft cheese, custard.
+Ice cream, sweetened yoghurt, custard, milk.

 Herbs & Spices